api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 ### Deploy

-Now your `/config` directory should have the required [config.json](../airnode/specifications/config-json.md), [security.json](../airnode/specifications/security-json.md) and [.env](../guides/provider/deploying-airnode.md#creating-cloud-credentials) files.
-Run the following to deploy your node:
+Now your`/config`directory should have the required [config.json](../airnode/specifications/config-json.md), [security.json](../airnode/specifications/security-json.md) and [.env](../guides/provider/deploying-airnode.md#creating-cloud-credentials) files.
+Run the following to deploy your node.

 ```sh
 cd config